the-anthony-s/CatsUp/README.md

 ## Few words on which features were selected and why?

-My goal was to focus on the core features for the web-chat application, such as messaging between users, adding and modifying channels, creating messages and updating them.
+My goal was to focus on the core features of the web-chat application, such as messaging between users, adding and modifying channels, creating messages and updating them.
 In my opinion, these functions are the most important for the user.

 Selected features:
 1. As a consumer of the API, I can persist my chat messages